mattborja/mattborja/README.md

 |**Supervision**|★ ★ ★ ★ ★<br />Provide mentoring, guidance, and architecture decisions.
 Develop and maintain standard operating procedures.
 Review work for compliance, security, and best practices.
 Coordinate changes for release.|
 |**Project Management**|★ ★ ★ ★ ★<br />Gather requirements, evaluate cost, conduct systems analysis, manage expectations, coordinate and direct work.|

-## Quick Look

-### Web Development & Security
- Enterprise web application development

-★ ★ ★ ★ ☆ &tab; Operations & Infrastructure

-Security-conscious applications built on the formiddable ASP.NET MVC (C#) framework; database-backed by both relational database management engines (i.e. Microsoft SQL Server and Oracle) and document-oriented database engines (i.e. Couchbase, Mongo) with UI/UX investments in HTML 5, Bootstrap, and jQuery.

-I also really love Ruby on Rails and Node.js (and the idea of Go), but just haven't had the opportunity to deploy as much with those.

-Manual and automated system configuration of highly available application environments.

-Load balanced environments configured manually and by convention (using fully loaded Puppet Enterprise) largely include operating systems built on (else derived from) enterprise operating systems including, but not limtied to: Red Hat, CentOS, Windows Server, and Server Core.

-### Project & Release Management

-★ ★ ★ ★ ☆

-Balancing security standards with business requirements: an advocate for well-defined processes and relevant industry standards to achieve scale with consistency.

-Experiential investments largely focused on holistically integrating and applying the features of Azure DevOps including but not limited to Repos, Boards, and Pipelines.

-### Communications

-★ ★ ★ ★ ★

-Balancing impetus with stakeholder expectations (and a little bit of stress-relieving humor): an advocate for excellence and the pursuit thereof.

 ## Training History
 |Year|Module|
 |-|-|